masonelmore/esi/docs/CharacterApi.md

 > []GetCharactersCharacterIdAgentsResearch200Ok GetCharactersCharacterIdAgentsResearch(ctx, characterId, optional)
 Get agents research

 Return a list of agents research information for a character.
-The formula for finding the current research points with an agent is: currentPoints = remainderPoints + pointsPerDay * days(currentTime - researchStartDate)  --- Alternate route: `/dev/characters/{character_id}/agents_research/`  Alternate route: `/legacy/characters/{character_id}/agents_research/`  Alternate route: `/v1/characters/{character_id}/agents_research/`  --- This route is cached for up to 3600 seconds
+The formula for finding the current research points with an agent is: currentPoints = remainderPoints + pointsPerDay * days(currentTime - researchStartDate)  ---  This route is cached for up to 3600 seconds

 ### Required Parameters